-You might be used to cooking steaks over a blaring hot fire.
+You might be used to grilling steaks over a blazing hot fire.
 If you’re cooking a 1-inch steak (or, a thinner cut like flank steak), that’s definitely the way to go.
 When it comes to thick-cut steaks, you’ll end up burning the exterior before you can reach a perfect medium-rare inside.
 Solving this problem is easy: it’s all about time and temperature.

 Set up your grill for indirect heat and cook the steak on the cooler side.
 This will promote even cooking, inside and out.
 When it gets close to the desired cooking temperature (about 10 degrees away), flip it onto the hot side of the grill.
 Sear it for a few minutes on each side until it’s finished cooking and you’ve gotten your grill marks.
 This reverse sear method may seem counterintuitive, but it creates the best browning and a nice, caramelized crust.

 If you really want a perfectly cooked steak and you have an immersion circulator (like the Anova Culinary Sous Vide Precision Cooker), now’s a good time to try out sous vide cooking.
 This style of cooking uses vacuum sealed bags to cook food in a water bath.
 It really takes out all of the guesswork – the water bath will cook your steak to a consistent, perfect temperature edge to edge.